21467548/class-6/README.md

 # class-6
-this is our first reposotiory
+this is our first reposotior